7 Reasons Why

 It seems that money may well be better spent on getting a better night's sleep instead.

-According to this fairly conclusive study, there is a massive increase in the risk of cardiovascular-related issues for people that do not get enough sleep.
+According to a fairly conclusive study, there is a massive increase in the risk of cardiovascular-related issues for people that do not get enough sleep.
+(6)

 As mentioned in an above paragraph, not getting enough sleep is potentially fatal in the wrong person.